 Office of Technology Management Stocks

 The Office of Technology Management’s (‘OTM’) mission is to encourage innovation, enhance research and facilitate economic development through the transfer of intellectual property.
 OTM receives securities from companies representing payment in lieu of cash for certain technology licensing.
 Given the early stage of the companies licensing the technology, these securities are difficult to value.
-System investment staff have adopted a procedure for valuing these securities.
+The system has adopted a procedure for valuing these securities.
 Security values will be adjusted, at such time, if any, that they become marketable or trade over-the-counter or on an exchange.

-Royalty Funds
+Sponsored Programs Funds

-The system earns royalty funds from the licensing of technology or intellectual property.
-Funds earned from licensing activities may be invested directly into private equity partnerships, private equity funds, or other direct investments that advance economic development consistent with the system’s mission.
+University-sponsored programs are projects and activities, often involving research, teaching, training, or services, that are funded by external sources (like government agencies, foundations, or corporations) through formal agreements like grants or contracts.
+These programs can be funded by various sources, including federal and state agencies, private foundations, corporations, and non-profit organizations.
+These agreements establish terms and conditions for performance, which may include provisions for separately investing any excess funds until they are used.

-Farmland Investments
+Farmland

 Gifts of Endowment Farm Real Estate